Calling in the pause

 Biographies of collaborators

-Tom Hirons is a writer and storyteller based on Dartmoor in England.
-He is co-founder of Hedgespoken travelling storytelling theatre and Hedgespoken Press.
+Tom Hirons is a writer, storyteller and wilderness vigil guide, based on and around Dartmoor in England.
+He is co-founder of Hedgespoken travelling storytelling theatre and Hedgespoken Press

 Jonathan Weekes is a drum maker, a workshop facilitator and as the founder of Heron Drums has been sharing the art of drum making and shamanic drumming since 2012 all around the UK.
 He believes these powerful healing tools have an important role in this time in aiding us in reconnecting with ourselves, with each other and with the land, and shares this with groups arounds the country. www.herondrums.co.uk